NickColley/design-of-forms/src/evolving-a-design/preliminary-considerations/index.md

 ## Is a new form necessary?

 1. Can an existing form be adapted to suit the need.
-An existing form can some- times be modified in such a way to cater for slight variations, so that one form can be used on a number of occasions.
+An existing form can sometimes be modified in such a way to cater for slight variations, so that one form can be used on a number of occasions.

 2. Can an existing General Service form or accounting form with stock rulings be used (there is a range of G.S. forms available for accounts, establishment and registry work as catalogued in H.M.S.O. *List of Standard Books, Forms etc. for use in the Public Service.* Code No. 10-15-0).
 In some instances stock items can be overprinted to meet small departmental requirements.